nzilbb/Covariation_monophthongs_NZE/README.md

 ### **Write_up**

-This folder contains files that were submitted for publication - the manuscript and cover letter.
+This folder contains files that were submitted for publication - the manuscript, bibliography file and cover letter.

 - **Covariation_monophthongs_NZE.pdf**

 - **Cover_letter_JPhon.pdf**

+- **Covariation_references.bib**